 But wait!
-Before you embark on this venture, it’s important to check the most vital component in place.
+Before you embark on this venture, it’s important to check the most the vital components in place.
 Much like a ship needs its steering gear to avoid sinking.
-In the context of your startup, this crucial component of the GTM strategy includes the pricing strategy and sale strategy for your product or service.
+In the context of your startup, this crucial component of the GTM strategy includes your pricing and sale strategy for your product or service.
 Pricing is not merely about assigning a number.
 It involves a deep understanding of your product-market fit, competitive landscape, and the overall market conditions.
-The aspect of the sale strategy that makes the pricing more effective is providing the customer with more purchase options (Lease, EMI, etc) serving different needs and budgets.
+This blog is all about how to price your product using pricing as an edge!

-A crucial decision for any new business is determining its initial focus: growth or profitability.
-Many new businesses choose to burn cash to attract more customers and achieve higher revenue growth.
-They often do it at the expense of profitability.
-Conversely, some early-stage companies maintain low CAC by spending less on acquiring new customers and become profitable from the outset.
+A crucial decision for any business is determining its initial focus: growth or profitability.
+Many new VC style startups choose to burn cash to attract more customers and achieve higher revenue growth.
+They often do it at the expense of profitability but it’s alright if they end up building some key operational muscles, expertise along the way.
+Conversely, some early-stage niche companies maintain low burn by growing profitably on the outset.

 Give it a thought!

 Think about the tech startups that grab headlines.
 They often prioritise rapid growth, capturing market share quickly even if it means losing money initially.
-Now, contrast that with a local boutique or a niche service provider that might focus on steady, sustainable profits from day one.
+Now, contrast that with a specialised player or a niche service provider that might focus on steady, sustainable profits from day one.

 Gaze by a real-time example!